-Popeil, born in New York City in 1935, was the son of inventor Samuel Popeil, who created the Chop-O-Matic and it’s ultimately more famous relative, the Veg-O-Matic.
+Ron was born in New York City in 1935.
+He’s the son of inventor Samuel Popeil, creator of the Chop-o-Matic food chopper and its ultimately more famous offspring, the Veg-o-Matic food chopper and slicer.

-Ron started out selling these kitchen wonders and other gadgets invented by his father in live demonstrations at stores in the 1950s.
-He had a knack for it and sold thousands of units.
+Ron Popeil began his career in the 1950s, by selling those kitchen wonders and other gadgets invented by his father in live demonstrations at retail stores and county fairs.